harrychopra/pages/README.md

 # pages.github
-A placeholder to link to random stuff I'm taking a tab at
+A placeholder to link to random stuff I'm taking a tab at.